 End of school year party (often a pool party)

 After the first year Scouts work with patrol leaders, older Scouts, and Scoutmasters.
 Summer Camp provides additional opportunities to advance and earn merit badges.
-Boys are encouraged to work with merit badge counselors—many of whom are troop parents—to earn merit badges individually or in groups/patrols.
+Scouts are encouraged to work with merit badge counselors—many of whom are troop parents—to earn merit badges individually or in groups/patrols.
 The troop brings in other community members to help Scouts with specialized skills as needed.